-Alternatively, by setting by.fc to FALSE, scaling can be done simply in terms of fold-change, in which case, spread defines the maximum and minimum fold changes to show.
+Alternatively, by setting by fc to FALSE, scaling can be done simply in terms of fold-change, in which case, spread defines the maximum and minimum fold changes to show.

-Returns an (invisible) list containing the dendrograms used for samples and probesets journalpng
+Returns an (invisible) list containing the dendrograms used for samples and probesets hmap.eset blue.white.red.cols standard.pearson journalpng Produce a device for producing artwork for presentations and jour- nals journalpng generates a device to print a 4 x 4 inch 300 dpi figure (by default). screenpng does the same, but 72dpi.

 '''

-hmap.eset blue.white.red.cols standard.pearson

-'''

-'''

 Not run:

 pc <- pairwise.comparison(eset.mas,group="group",members=c("a","b"),spots=eset)

 pf <- pairwise.filter(pc)

 hmap.pc(pf,eset.mas)

-End(Not run)

 '''